Last updated: June 2026 | By Evolving Home Team

 Annual Energy Costs by EPC Rating

-Your EPC rating directly impacts your energy bills.
-Here's a breakdown of typical annual energy costs for different home types and ratings:
+Your EPC rating correlates with modelled energy costs.
+Here is a breakdown of typical annual energy costs for different home types and ratings—use as context, not a guarantee:

 3-Bed Semi-Detached Home (Most Common)